3rd December 2003

 In my previous language I successfully implemented the 3 tier architecture which meant that the application code was split into 3 tiers or layers:-

-In order to deal with such real-world entities as 'customer', 'product' and 'invoice' each entity had its own component in the business layer.
+In order to deal with such real-world entities as 'customer', 'product' and 'sales' each entity had its own component in the business layer.
 Each business layer component contained all the processing rules for an entity, and any component in the presentation layer which wanted to deal with an entity had to communicate with that entity's business component.
 Business components would access the physical database by communicating with a database driver in the data access layer.
 It seemed reasonable to me that all I had to do was transfer all the logic and functionality of my business layer 'component' into an 'object' and my first foray into the mystical world of OOP would be complete.

-One aspect of this previous language was that it utilised an application model (aka data dictionary), and each real-world entity had a corresponding entry in the application model, also known as an entity, which identified the data requirements for the real-world entity.
+One aspect of this previous language was that it utilised an application model (aka data dictionary), and each real-world entity had a corresponding entry in the application model, also known as an entity, which identified the data requirements and default program logic for the real-world entity.
 Each entity in the application model translated directly to a table in the database, so I am used to treating the term 'entity' as being any one of 'real-world entity', 'application model entity' and 'database entity'.

 The principles of OOP do not include a data dictionary or application model, but they do recognise that you need somewhere to hold an object's variables when it no longer resides in memory.
 Using OO terminology this is known as a persistent data store.
 Each instance of an object can be translated into a corresponding instance (row or occurrence) in that object's persistent data store.
 It is obvious to me that a object must have knowledge of it persistent data store in order to communicate with it.
 It is also obvious to me that an object is useless without its persistent data store, and a persistent data store is just as useless without an object to maintain its contents.
-As an object and its persistent data store are therefore intertwined, interwoven, interchangeable, inseparable, indivisible and interdependent when I talk about one I am also including the other.
+As an object and its persistent data store are therefore intertwined, interwoven, interchangeable, inseparable, indivisible and interdependent, when I talk about one I am automatically including the other.
 So when I talk about creating a class for a database table I do not mean just the database table on its own, I mean a class for the-entity-with-its-properties-and-methods-and-business-rules-and-its-persistent-data-store-which-is-known-as-a-database-table.
 As I don't like using such long words I have shortened it to 'class for a table' or 'table class'.

 Having identified that I need a different object for each real-world entity and that each object will have its own table in the database I set about building my first OO class.
 In my previous language each service component in the business layer had two operations (methods) called getData and putData.
 The way that data was interchanged between the presentation and business layers was through XML streams, and the putData operation could handle a mixture of insert, update and delete at the same time as each occurrence (row) contained a status attribute which identified what action was necessary.
 Both the getData and putData operations could handle XML streams containing any number of occurrences in any number of entities in any structure.

 PHP does not have the same powerful commands to handle XML streams, so I decided to stick with simple associative arrays.
 This was not actually such a retrograde step as PHP's array handling functions are very flexible and very powerful, and I found that anything I wanted to do could be done, and in a lot of cases with surprising ease.
 I decided to stick with my getData method which would be capable of receiving an array containing any number of rows, but as my putData method could not work I changed it to insertRecord, updateRecord and deleteRecord.
-I have subsequently added other methods to deal with other circumstances, but these were all I needed to begin with.
+I have subsequently added other methods to deal with other circumstances, such as working with multiple records, but these four were all I needed to begin with.

 One feature I have observed in examples in books and on the web is that some OO programmers like to have method names which are tailored to the object.
-Thus for objects such as 'customer', 'product' and 'invoice' they would have a 'getCustomer', 'getProduct' and 'getInvoice' method.
-I would never ever dream of doing such a thing as I like to make use of as much generic code as possible, and having a single routine which calls the 'getData' method on an object means that I can use the same routine on any object within the system rather than have a separate routine for each individual object.
-This I believe is acceptable in the world of OOP as it embraces the principle of polymorphism.
+Thus for objects such as 'customer', 'product' and 'order' they would have a 'getCustomer', 'getProduct' and 'getOrder' method.
+I would never ever dream of doing such a thing simply because such a requirement does not exist when you access a table's data using SQL.
+You do not have a separate function name which is tied to a particular table, you have a generic query string which contains constructs such as the following:

-Another common OOP feature that I deliberately chose to ignore is having a separate 'getter' and 'setter' for each of my entity variables.
+Another common OOP feature that I deliberately chose to ignore is having a separate 'getter' and 'setter' for each of my entity variables (column values).
 Why should I waste my time in feeding an object one item of data at a time when I can feed all data in a single associative array?
 Why should I waste my time in retrieving data from an object one item at a time when I can retrieve all data items in a single associative array?
 Not only does this enable my generic code to use common methods on any object, it also means that my generic code does not even have to concern itself with the names of any data items which are in the inbound/outbound array.
 Thus even the data structure being used by the object is irrelevant to my generic code.
 This I believe is acceptable in the world of OOP as it embraces the principle of implementation hiding.

 I then set about writing a class that dealt with one of the database tables in my sample application, and tested it to make sure that it could read, insert, update and delete data correctly.
 I then created a duplicate of this class for another database table.
 I was then in a position to compare the two classes to see what code was similar and what code was different, the objective being to isolate the code that was similar and make it sharable in some way so that I could use it without having to duplicate it each time.